-You may have noticed that the pre-iPhone plot is fairly smooth while the post-iPhone plot is considerably more jagged.
+You may have noticed that the pre-iPhone plot is fairly smooth while the post-iPhone plot changes, and becomes considerably more jagged.

 Notice the timing of the peaks and valleys in the most recent plot.
 They align with December and July of each year.
 What does this tell us?
 Unfortunately, all this can tell us for sure is that worldwide searches for "pdf" are becoming increasingly correlated with holiday cycles in the western world.

 Possible explanations include:

 PDF is a globally-accepted format, everyone uses the same string.
 We know that interest in pdf continues to grow worldwide, but one obvious question is: where are searches for "pdf" increasing relative to all web-searches, and where are they not?

 In the United States, for example, we may have already hit "peak PDF" with the highest proportion (to date) of searches for "pdf" occurring in September, 2015: